Mantix/perfect-content-wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Important: The API endpoint URL has changed.
+If you have the plugin configured in your Perfect Content dashboard, please update the API endpoint URL to the new format: `/wp-json/perfect-content-connector/v1/publish`

 = 1.0.0 =
-Initial release of Perfect Content WordPress plugin.
+Initial release of Perfect Content Connector WordPress plugin.

 == Support ==